It’s About Respect

 Showing respect and appreciation for the team can go such a long way.
 When I have been on teams that showed respect and gratitude, I worked hard, maintained a better attitude, and felt a sense of ownership.
 But this respect had to be shown.
 If leadership was telling me how much they appreciated me but did nothing to help me save time and work more efficiently, or worse, implemented policies that made my job harder, the words of appreciation meant little.
 In fact, it can feel insulting and erode trust in leadership.

-Communicating respect to a team means demonstrating it by choices.
-It’s essential to communicate with the team and determine their needs, then strategize to provide them.
+Communicating respect to a team means demonstrating it by the choices being made.
+It’s essential to communicate with the team, understand their needs, and strategize to meet them.
 This can be challenging due to the inherent tensions found in the behavioral health industry.
 However, by employing creative problem-solving, we can explore options that may not be immediately apparent.